You can also study this course:

 £14,250 per year

 What are my career prospects?

 Throughout your time with us we’ll support you on the route to your chosen career.
 We’ll help you to develop crucial skills, encouraging you to become enterprising, employable and good leaders.
 We also help you find employment after graduation.
 Have a look at our Careers and Employability pages to find out more.

-Our BA (Hons) Media Production course will help prepare you for a range of career possibilities in areas such as:
+Our BA (Hons) Media Production with Foundation Year course will help prepare you for a range of career possibilities in areas such as: